w0006887/modules/0410/mdModule.md

 An objective specifies a scoring scale.
 This numerical scale is fixed for each objective.

 Each rubric can be associated with an objective.
 In return, a quiz optionally links to a rubric.
 A rubric can include objectives as criteria.
 An included objective does not need to be a part of the score.

+If any, the rubric of an assignment or quiz does not have to relate to the scoring of the assessment.